SPGoding/spu/README.md

 - `src`: Main typescript codes and a few jsx files under `./view/`.
 - `js`: All compiled js files.
 Files in `/src/view/` will import js from this directory.
 - `tmp`: Temp directory.
 - `dist`: The web page.
-Will be pushed to `gh-pages` branch automaticaly and showed on https://spu.spgoding.com.
+Will be pushed to `gh-pages` branch automatically and showed on https://spu.spgoding.com.

 ## How it Works